Baby Hairs: What Are They? Causes And 3 Tips To Style

 Thin, wispy baby hairs crowning your hairline can be difficult to style and manage.
 Sometimes, making them lie flat can be a hassle.
 They always end up unruly, sticking out, and stubborn to style.

 Baby hair strands have a different texture than the rest of your locks.
 Maintaining and styling them requires dedication.
-However, once you master the art of grooming them, your hair will look spectacular!
-Keep reading to learn how you can style and care for your baby hair or remove it if you want.
+However, once you master the art of styling them, your hair will look spectacular!
+Keep reading to learn about what is baby hair and how you can style and care for baby hair or remove it if you want.

 In This Article